name doctor

 (Portuguese) CARLOS > Carlinhos, Carlito, Carlitos, Cacá, Calu

-Combined or blended Name
+Combined or Blended Name

-A combined or blended name is nothing more than the union of two existing names, for example Annemarie, which is the union of Anne and Marie.
-Combined names can be joined or divided by a hyphen, for example Karl-Heinz / Jean-Claude, which is the combination of the same names, or completely separate but considered as a single name, as in the Brazilian names, for example, Ana Beatriz / Ana Paula.
-This form is also used as a given name and can be used for baptisms and in personal documents.
+A combined or blended name is nothing more than the union of two existing names, for example, Annemarie, which is the union of Anne and Marie.
+Combined names can be joined or divided by a hyphen, for example, Karl-Heinz / Jean-Claude, which is the combination of the same names, or completely separate but considered as a single name, as in the Brazilian names, for example, Ana Beatriz / Ana Paula.
+This form is also used as a given name and can be used for baptisms and in personal documents

 Suffix and Prefix

-In linguistics, a suffix or a prefix is a linguistic component placed at the end or at the beginning of a theme, or root, in order to form a word.
+In linguistics, a suffix or a prefix is a linguistic component placed at the end or at the beginning of a theme or root to form a word.
 It can also be added to an existing word, forming a suffixed word by a process of derivation.
-Even existing names can have a prefix or suffix placed before or after the name, forming a new, indipendent name.
-For example, the name LAKEISHA is made up of the prefix LA- and the name KEISHA, and KEANNA is made up of the prefix KE- and the name ANNA.
+Even existing names can have a prefix or suffix placed before or after the name, forming a new, independent name.
+For example, the name LAKEISHA comprises the prefix LA- and the name KEISHA, and KEANNA comprises the prefix KE- and the name ANNA.
 Here the prefix component is placed before the name.
-Much the same happens for a suffix placed after the name.
-For example, the name MARILYN is made up of the name MARY and the suffix -LYN, or SHANIKA is made up of the name SHAN and the suffix -IKA.
-Names with a prefix are often used by African-Americans (for example, LA- or DE-), while names with a suffix or a prefix are used in countries in the English-speaking world.
-Often prefixes and suffixes are dictated by fashionable syllables, giving rise to creative names.
-Use of these linguistic components is a recent development, so it follows that names with a suffix or aprefix are recently-coined and creative.
-Most of these names date from the twentieth century.